- Find a Trail

 The Dover Community Trail snakes its way through the heart of the Garrison City—so nicknamed for the fortified log houses, or garrisons, built by 17th-century settlers—-offering a variety of trail surface types and activities for visitors.

-Technically starting at the southeastern endpoint on Fisher Street, the trail heads straight north and makes its way through quiet residential areas.
+Technically starting at the southeastern endpoint on Central Ave., the trail heads straight north and makes its way through quiet residential areas.
 The canopy of surrounding trees provides ample shade and a pleasant setting.
 After about 0.3 mile, you’ll pass through a short tunnel underneath Silver Street and continue north, crossing a few roads and neighborhoods.
 Be sure to follow the trail signs in this area to stay on the correct course.

 After passing Washington Street, the trail crosses over a beautiful trestle high above the Cocheco River and continues to the Dover train depot/station in downtown Dover (see the active railroad line that the train station services on the north side of the trestle).
 With a trailhead, parking, and ample restaurants and shops just one or two blocks west, this is the best place to begin your journey.